ebigelow/detect-relationships/README.md

     - remove unused stuff from utils
     - clean up code for rel_uid / obj_uid
     - implement a version that doesn't use visual module / language module
+    - maybe separate utils into separate files for vg/vrd or cnn/model?

 - on macbook, test vg CNN for predicting test classes
     - how accurate is vrd CNN alone for predicting predicates?

+- could batching have gone wrong with training cnn on VG?